Active Bystander student training

 This innovative and high impact Active Bystander session will empower students to challenge poor behaviours which they may experience - or witness as a third party.
 Specifically, they will be given the tools to overcome fear and paralysis in challenging situations to help them decide how to respond or intervene - and they will learn advanced language techniques to build their confidence and help them to communicate assertively.
 This training will help to create a safe and supportive community.

-Please contact Su Nandy directly to arrange a training session
+Please contact Ireti Webb to arrange a training session.

 Undergraduates, Postgraduate Taught and PhD students

 Group size: up to 80 students per group.

 Cohort/Level: suitable for all cohorts.
 We recommend that students be grouped within their own cohort and level of study.
 Case studies will be tailored to the level of study.

 Recommended timing: Autumn or Spring term.
 We recommend that this training be delivered in advance of group project work where possible for UG and PGT students.

 Space required: Lecture theatre or non-lab teaching space